Alih87/ImuBiasModel/README.md

 # ImuBiasModel
-An EKF implementation to remove acceleration bias and noise and gyro drift.
+An EKF implementation to remove acceleration bias, noise and gyro drift.